Midacts/FreeRADIUS-OpenLDAP/README.txt

 # If you want to add radius attributes to your OpenLDAP server:
 # -------------------------------------------------------------
 # Copy the radius schema to your OpenLDAP server
-# Browse to the freeradius-server-xxx directory and copy the openldap,ldif file to your OpenLDAP server
+# Browse to the freeradius-server-xxx directory and copy the
+# openldap.ldif file to your OpenLDAP server
-# I would recomment renaming the file to something like radius.ldif as there is probably already an openldap.ldif file
+# I would recomment renaming the file to something like radius.ldif as there is probably
+# already an openldap.ldif file
 # on your OpenLDAP server
 cd
 cd freeradius-server-$rad_ver